 The Super Safe Kids curricula are aligned with evidence-based practices and national safety initiatives.
 The materials focus on family participation and self-advocacy as tools to improve safety for children, especially those with disabilities or complex medical needs.

-Written by a patient advocate and educational psychologist who is also the parent of a medically complex child with a disability, Super Safe Kids curricula engage children and families in improving safety and quality in the hospital, in the community, and at home.
+Written by a patient advocate and educational psychologist who is also the parent of a medically complex child with a disability, Super Safe Kids books and tools engage children and families in improving safety and quality in the hospital, in the community, and at home.

 About the Author, Charisse N. Montgomery, M.A., M.Ed., GPAC

 A former educator, Charisse Montgomery has bachelor’s and master’s degrees in English, along with a master’s degree in Educational Psychology with research focused on informing and empowering parents of medically fragile children.
 She completed a graduate certificate in Patient Advocacy and serves on the Board of Directors at University Hospitals Rainbow Babies & Children’s Hospital, where she is also on the safety committee and is past-president of the hospital’s Patient and Family Partnership Council.
 In addition to her work at her local children’s hospital, Charisse works with Ohio’s Solutions for Patient Safety family engagement group.
 She is part of the Global Patient and Family Advisory Board for the Beryl Institute, and she is the project coordinator for the Beryl Institute’s Patient Experience Policy Forum.
 A member of the Center for Medicare and Medicaid Services Person and Family Engagement Committee, Charisse has been recognized for volunteerism and advocacy in the healthcare setting.

 Charisse has written for Complex Child magazine and Rainbow & Me, a health care system newsletter focused on patient and family engagement in healthcare, in addition to a blog series called Teachable Moments that she wrote for ProMedica HealthConnect.
 Charisse Montgomery on LinkedIn